 The installation consisted of a black armchair, topping a wooden black boxy construction (including the technical elements of the stand-alone installation), turning its back to the passing visitor and facing the corner of a black wall.
 A faint green light, colored like 1980s monochrome computer screens, lights the scene with a gloomy mood.

-The visitors are invited to sit, wear the headphones and use the controller to move around virtually.
-If they are to explore the virtual space extensively, they can potentially stay sat for tens of minutes.
-While doing so, they look eeringly still to the others, who can only see the top of the player’s head and sometimes his left hand.
+The visitor is invited to sit, wear the headphones and use the controller to move around virtually.
+If he is to explore the virtual space extensively, he can potentially stay sat for tens of minutes.
+While doing so, he looks eeringly still to the others, who can only see the top of his head and sometimes his left hand.

 Some filmed words about the making of this piece :

 You must be logged in to post a comment.